cftang9/PQD/README.md

 ## Part 3: To repeat the real data analysis results in Section 4 of the manuscript:
 We applied all tests in this manuscript to three data applications.
-To repeat the results of our analysis, simply run the associated R program for each.
-The data is included in the correspdonging csv file, which will be automatically read by the R program.
+To repeat the results of our analysis, simply run the R program for each.
+The data included in the csv file will be automatically read by the corresponding R program.

 ### 3.1 Twins Data: